Sacraments

 Matrimony

-The Sacrament of Marriage is a sacrament of service which provides a bedrock for faith and family life.
+The Sacrament of Marriage is at the service of society, providing a bedrock for faith, love, and family life.

-Many couples in the parish wish to marry at the Cathedral, with the beautiful and intimate Lady Chapel especially popular as a wedding venue.
+Many couples in the parish wish to marry at the Cathedral, with the beautiful and intimate Lady Chapel being an especially popular wedding venue.

 Ordination

-Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church to the end of time.
+The Sacrament of Holy Orders is the means through which the mission entrusted by Christ to his Apostles, continues to be exercised in the Church to the end of time.
 It is a commitment for life, both to God and to the Catholic Church.

-This sacrament configures the recipient to Christ by a special grace of the Holy Spirit to serve as Christ’s instrument for His Holy Church.
+This Sacrament configures the recipient to Christ by a special Grace of the Holy Spirit, to serve as Christ’s instrument for his Body the Church.

 Ask us…